dimitris1ps/collaborate/README.md

 3) Copy the `C:\Users\username\.jupyter\jupyter_notebook_config.py` part
 4) Run the following command in the terminal: `echo "NotebookApp.allow_remote_access = True" >> C:\Users\username\.jupyter\jupyter_notebook_config.py` where `C:\Users\username\.jupyter\jupyter_notebook_config.py` is the path that was printed in the terminal.
 5) run `jupyter notebook password` to create a password for jupyter (you will share this password with people you will collaborate!)
 I propose the team agrees to have a common password
+6) Run `pip install jupyter_contrib_nbextensions` to install jupyter extentions
 <br><br>

-6) Create an account at [ngrok](https://dashboard.ngrok.com/signup)
+7) Create an account at [ngrok](https://dashboard.ngrok.com/signup)
-7) Then [download](https://dashboard.ngrok.com/get-started/setup) ngrok depending on you operating system
+8) Then [download](https://dashboard.ngrok.com/get-started/setup) ngrok depending on you operating system
-8) Unzip the zip file
+9) Unzip the zip file
-9) Once extracted, run the executable (you might get a warning, please proceed: show more -> run anyway)
+10) Once extracted, run the executable (you might get a warning, please proceed: show more -> run anyway)
-10) In the downlad page it will create a code snippet you should run in the executable it will be something like `ngrok config add-authtoken 29EfheI8IknZXC9dTivgk6M4jVc_4zGtHaKadsvsdvfsvg2G`
+11) In the downlad page it will create a code snippet you should run in the executable it will be something like `ngrok config add-authtoken 29EfheI8IknZXC9dTivgk6M4jVc_4zGtHaKadsvsdvfsvg2G`
-11) Close everything (the terminal, and the executable)
+12) Close everything (the terminal, and the executable)

 ***